 The acquisition of e-books is rapidly replacing print, facilitating convenient remote access.
-All of the recommended titles for the ACVP Board Certification examinations are available (21 as e-books and 4 in print).
+The library owns all of the recommended titles for the ACZM Board Certification examinations (in most cases online).
 Also of note, a project was undertaken in 2017 to obtain digital copies of every book listed in the DVM curriculum.
 Most have been acquired, except in cases where online access is not available to libraries (notably textbooks from publishers such as Mosby, Pearson, and Saunders) or is prohibitively expensive.